 The pair of adrenal glands are located on top of both kidneys.
 Adrenal glands work hand-in-hand with the hypothalamus and pituitary gland.

 The pair of kidneys are located near the middle of the back, just below the rib cage.
 The kidneys process the blood to sift out waste products and extra water.
 This waste and extra water becomes urine, which is stored in the bladder.

 The pancreas is located across the back of the abdomen, behind the stomach.
 The pancreas plays a role in digestion, as well as hormone production.

-A male's testes are located in a pouch that hangs suspended outside his body.
+A man's testes are located in a pouch that hangs suspended outside the male body.
 The testes produce testosterone and sperm.